suriya-r45/final_testing/replit.md

 This is a jewelry management and e-commerce system for Palaniappa Jewellers.
 The application provides a public-facing website for customers to browse products and an admin dashboard for managing inventory and billing.
 Built with a modern full-stack architecture using React for the frontend and Express.js for the backend, the system supports dual-currency pricing (INR and BHD) and includes WhatsApp integration for customer inquiries.

-## Recent Changes (January 2025)
+## Recent Changes (August 2025)
+- **Migration from Replit Agent to Replit Environment**: Successfully migrated the entire application to run natively on Replit with proper workflows
-- Added comprehensive product details pages with full specifications and cart integration
+- **Enhanced Product Details**: Added detailed product descriptions with "Why Choose This Piece?" section and comprehensive specifications
-- Implemented WhatsApp enquiry buttons for individual products with original WhatsApp icon
-- Fixed VAT display for Bahrain customers (shows VAT instead of GST in bills)
-- Updated bill download PDF format to match bill preview exactly with company logo
+- **WhatsApp Integration**: Repositioned WhatsApp enquiry button above "Add to Cart" on product detail pages for better user experience
+- **Indian Payment Options**: Added GPay, PhonePe, and Paytm payment methods specifically for Indian customers alongside existing Stripe integration
-- Enhanced admin authentication system with proper redirects
+- **Admin Login Fix**: Resolved admin authentication redirect issue using proper wouter navigation instead of window.location
+- **Enhanced Filtering & Sorting**: Added advanced sorting options including weight-based sorting, popularity, ratings, and stock-first sorting
+- **Improved Filter System**: Enhanced product filters with better categorization and real-time price range sliders
-- Added product navigation from cards to individual detail pages
+- **Better Product Navigation**: Enhanced navigation from product cards to individual detail pages with improved user flow
-- Integrated live gold/silver rates ticker and currency-specific UI elements

 # User Preferences